Click to Rate and Give Feedback

 Parameters

-hModule [in]
+[in] hModule

 A handle to the DLL module that contains the function or variable.
-The LoadLibrary, LoadLibraryEx, or GetModuleHandle function returns this handle.
+The LoadLibrary, LoadLibraryEx, LoadPackagedLibrary, or GetModuleHandle function returns this handle.

 The GetProcAddress function does not retrieve addresses from modules that were loaded using the LOAD_LIBRARY_AS_DATAFILE flag.
 For more information, see LoadLibraryEx.

-lpProcName [in]
+[in] lpProcName

 The function or variable name, or the function's ordinal value.
 If this parameter is an ordinal value, it must be in the low-order word; the high-order word must be zero.

-Return Value
+Return value

 If the function succeeds, the return value is the address of the exported function or variable.